Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Abstract

 \section{Abstract}

-This is part 2 of a trilogy of papers introducing and studying the notion of decomposition space as a general framework for incidence algebras and \M inversion, with coefficients in $\infty$-groupoids.
+This is the second in a trilogy of papers introducing and studying the notion of decomposition space as a general framework for incidence algebras and \M inversion, with coefficients in $\infty$-groupoids.
 A decomposition space is a simplicial $\infty$-groupoid satisfying an exactness condition weaker than the Segal condition.
-Just as the Segal condition expresses up-to-homotopy composition, the new condition expresses decomposition.
+Just as the Segal condition expresses composition, the new condition expresses decomposition.

 In this paper, we introduce various technical conditions on decomposition spaces.
-The first is a completeness condition (weaker than Rezk completeness), needed to control non-degeneracy.
+The first is a completeness condition (weaker than Rezk completeness), needed to control simplicial nondegeneracy.
 For complete decomposition spaces we establish a general \M inversion principle, expressed as an explicit equivalence of $\infty$-groupoids.
 Next we analyse two finiteness conditions on decomposition spaces.
-The first, that of locally finite length, guarantees the existence of the important length filtration on the associated incidence coalgebra.
+The first, that of locally finite length, guarantees the existence of the important length filtration for the associated incidence coalgebra.
 We show that a decomposition space of locally finite length is actually the left Kan extension of a semi-simplicial space.
 The second finiteness condition, local finiteness, ensures we can take homotopy cardinality to pass from the level of $\infty$-groupoids to the level of $\Q$-vector spaces.

-These three conditions --- completeness, locally finite length and local finiteness --- together define our notion of \M decomposition space, which extends Leroux's notion of \M category (in turn a common generalisation of the locally finite posets of Rota et al.\ and of the finite decomposition monoids of Cartier--Foata), but which also covers many coalgebra constructions which do not arise from \M categories, such as the Fa\`a di Bruno and Connes--Kreimer bialgebras.
+These three conditions --- completeness, locally finite length, and local finiteness --- together define our notion of \emph{\M decomposition space}, which extends Leroux's notion of \M category (in turn a common generalisation of the locally finite posets of Rota et al.\ and of the finite decomposition monoids of Cartier--Foata), but which also covers many coalgebra constructions which do not arise from \M categories, such as the Fa\`a di Bruno and Connes--Kreimer bialgebras.

 Note: The notion of decomposition space was arrived at independently by Dyckerhoff and Kapranov (arXiv:1212.3563) who call them unital $2$-Segal spaces.

 \subjclass[2010]{18G30, 16T10; 06A11, 05A19, 18-XX, 55Pxx}